A discussion of teledentistry codes and teledentistry billing as virtual dental care becomes a viable option for practices around the country

 Helping patient coordinate oral care services across multiple providers & types, specialty treatment areas, health care settings & organizations, and payment systems.

-Looking to set up teledentistry with your practice?
+Looking to set up teledentistry solution with your practice?
 Schedule a call to get started with RevenueWell!
 Have experience with teledentistry and want to share?
 Join our Facebook Group and offer you knowledge to a community of dedicated dental professionals.